How to Complete the Easier W-9 Form

-A Tip: You can complete the W-9 form online (this is a "fillable" file) and save it as a PDF document.
+You can complete the W-9 form online (this is a "fillable" file) and save it as a PDF document.
 Keep it in a secure place since it has your tax information on it!
 Then you can use it for any requests you receive.

 Disclaimer: The author is not an attorney or tax professional and the information in this article and on this site is not intended to be tax or legal advice.
 Consult your attorney or tax professional if you have questions or concerns about this form.

 IRS.
 "Form W-9."
 Page 1.
 Accessed July 9, 2020.

 IRS.
 "About Form W-9, Request for Taxpayer Identification Number and Certification."
 Accessed July 9, 2020.